derrrr/report_filename_regex/README.md

 # report_filename_regex

-a script for rename reports with regex
+a script for renaming reports with regex